 What most people forget is that when you activate Really Simple SSL, not only are you activating a plugin, but you are now also running your site over SSL!

-There are two things I encounter a lot when checking this out:
+There are three things I encounter a lot when checking this out:

 - Slow server

 When your site is running over SSL, the server needs to encrypt your website before it sends it to the browser.
 This will need some extra processing power.
 Depending on your webhost, this will make your site a bit slower.
 So if you feel your site is not fast enough, and this is caused only by the move to SSL, you should think about upgrading to a hosting service with a faster server.